captainsafia/notebook-snippet-manager/README.md

 - [ ] Add ability to search through snippets

 ### Installation Instructions
-1. Run `jupyter --config-dir` to determine the location of your Jupyter Notebook configuration
+1. Run `jupyter --data-dir` to determine the location of your Jupyter Notebook configuration
-2. Download `notebook-snippet-manager.js` and `list.js` and copy them to `$(jupyter --config-dir)/nbextensions`.
+2. Download `notebook-snippet-manager.js` and `list.js` and copy them to `$(jupyter --data-dir)/nbextensions`.
 3. Run `jupyter nbextension enable notebook-snippet-manager`.

 ### Usage Screencast